wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

   {% endhighlight %}

    If you are using linux then click the montreal-forced-aligner_linux.tar.gz
-    When you unzip this files one folder by the name montreal-forced-aligner will be created .
+    .When you unzip this files one folder by the name montreal-forced-aligner will be created .
 Directory should look like this.